jslusar/DesignForFun/README.md

 8. To click on the hand hover over it and open your fist
 9. Keep your hand open and quickly move your hand horizontally to slap the monkey

-HAVE FUN - see who can slep the monkey the hardest!
+HAVE FUN - see who can slap the monkey the hardest!